State-run sports facilities in Delhi to stay open till 10 pm: Kejriwal | Politics

 - India

-The Delhi government has directed all state-run sports facilities in the city to stay open for sportspersons till 10 pm, Chief Minister Arvind Kejriwal said on Thursday.
+All state-run sports facilities in the national capital have been directed to stay open for sportspersons till 10 pm, Chief Minister Arvind Kejriwal said on Thursday.

+The direction comes after a media report claimed that the Thyagraj Stadium was being closed for sports activities earlier than usual so that Delhi's Principal Secretary (Revenue) Sanjeev Khirwar could walk his dog at the facility.

 Earlier, Delhi Deputy Chief Minister Manish Sisodia said Kejriwal had directed all state-run sports facilities in the city to stay open for sportspersons till 10 pm.

 Tagging the media report, Sisodia said in a tweet: ''News reports have brought to our notice that certain sports facilities are being closed early causing inconvenience to sportsmen who wish to play till late nite (night).
 CM @ArvindKejriwal has directed that all Delhi Govt sports facilities to stay open for sportsmen till 10pm.''
-During a media interaction, newly appointed Delhi Lieutenant Governor Vinai Kumar Saxena was asked about the matter, but he did not comment anything on the issue.
+During a media interaction, newly appointed Delhi Lieutenant Governor Vinai Kumar Saxena was asked about the matter, but he did not comment on the issue.
+BJP's Delhi unit has also written to the L-G stating that ''such an officer does not hold the right to be on that post''.
+Due to such acts, Delhi's image was getting affected, the party said.

+They also alleged that the condition of Delhi's stadiums was bad and accused Kejriwal of de-motivating players, instead of motivating them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)